diegoperezg7/AI-Agents/README.md

 # 🤖 AI Agents – Intelligent Automation for Businesses

-This repository contains a collection of AI agents and automation workflows developed for **NeuraX**, a personal project built as an agency specializing in AI solutions for businesses.
+This repository contains a collection of AI agents and automation workflows.
 They are designed using tools like `n8n`, `Make.com`, and `OpenAI`, with a focus on solving real-world tasks: from customer service to marketing, HR, and accounting.

 ---